ishimto/maven-hello-world/README.md

 ```

 ### WHY WE NEED IT??
-as mentiond above, maven is a build automation tool and project management for java project, but what does it mean??
+as mentioned above, maven is a build automation tool and project management for java project, but what does it mean??
 before maven, we needed to:
 * manage dependencies - install the JAR (libraries) of third party, save them in folder in out project, and if one library needs other we needed to understand it by ourself, and install the other depend library.
 * build - before maven we needed to build scripts to build our project includes the following steps: